-Modern day life moves at the speed of light; at each moment, it’s likely that we have an extensive thought catalogue of both personal and professional ‘to-do’s’ and ‘must remember’ that causes us to lose concentration extremely easily, impacting our productivity in the workplace.
+Modern-day life moves at the speed of light; at each moment, it’s likely that we have an extensive thought catalogue of both personal and professional ‘to-do’s’ and ‘must remembers’ that causes us to lose concentration extremely easily, impacting our productivity in the workplace.
 Yes, it’s true, we are in an epidemic of being overwhelmed, and our brain can only take so much, and when a tool comes along that is reported to aid concentration and improve mental health by reducing anxiety and stress – it needs to be embraced.

 From checking our phones, clicking through our open tabs, scrolling through social media, or irritating colleagues with shuffling about, we all fidget, and the humble fidget spinner does exactly what it says on the tin – it ALLOWS you to fidget, rather than trying to suppress the urge altogether.

 It is reported that each year, almost 800 hours are lost to distracted employees, with the average employee wasting 60 hours a month.
-While some of the blame can be placed on noisy environments, chatty colleagues, uncomfortable chairs, much of it also falls at the feet of the aforementioned personal distractions.
+While some of the blame can be placed on noisy environments, chatty colleagues, and uncomfortable chairs, much of it also falls at the feet of the aforementioned personal distractions.

-There is science to show that the act of fidgeting itself occupies part of your brain that would otherwise cause you to become distracted further, so by using a specific tool that enables you to focus your fidgeting, individuals are prevented from becoming unproductive.
+There is a science to show that the act of fidgeting itself occupies part of your brain that would otherwise cause you to become distracted further, so by using a specific tool that enables you to focus your fidgeting, individuals are prevented from becoming unproductive.
 It has been said that using tools such as fidget spinners, can aid the decision-making process and critical thinking.

 Body movements are an intrinsic part of the process of thinking and expression.
 Remaining still for long periods of time is unnatural; imagine giving a presentation, having a conversation or sitting at your desk while remaining almost completely motionless, it’s hard to contemplate.
 Studies have uncovered that moving our bodies supports our cognitive behaviors such as physically writing something down; for instance, the physical motion of writing something down with pen and paper is more beneficial for our memory than simply typing notes on a computer or smartphone, which requires less movement.